PROJECT-CDMATH/CDMATH/README.md

 Set environment for the compilation of CDMATH
 ---------------------------------------------
 Dependencies.
-The following packages list is sufficient on Ubuntu 14.04:
+The following packages list is sufficient on Ubuntu 14.04 and Debian Jessie:
  - `cmake`
  - `g++` or another C++ compiler
  - `libhdf5-dev`